NuvanaClub/Source-Code/PROJECT_SUMMARY.md

 - Advanced analytics
 - Community platform

-**Weed Wiki's Promise**: *"Building the future of cannabis education, one strain at a time!"* 🌿✨
+**Nuvana Club's Promise**: *"Building the future of cannabis education, one strain at a time!"* 🌿✨

 ---

 **Made with ❤️ by VoxHash and the amazing community**

-*Weed Wiki - Legal-first cannabis education platform!* 🌿✨
+*Nuvana Club - Legal-first cannabis education platform!* 🌿✨